effepivi/ICE4131-HPC/LAB6/README.md

 # ICE4131 - High Performance Computing (HPC)
-## Lab 5: MPI versus Pthreads versus OpenMP versus serial
+## Lab 6: CUDA versus MPI versus Pthreads versus OpenMP versus serial
 ### Tutor: Franck Vidal

 ## Objectives

 In this lab, you practice what we've seen in the lecture so far:
-1. Compile code implemented using MPI,
+1. Compile code implemented using CUDA,
-2. Run the code using distributed memory,
+2. Run the code using a GPU node,
-3. Compare the runtimes between Pthreads, OpenMP and MPI by plotting graphs of runtimes and of speedups.
+3. Compare the runtimes between CUDA, Pthreads, OpenMP and MPI by plotting graphs of runtimes and of speedups.

 Some code is provided for your convenience:
-- `MPIImage` inherits of `Image`.
+- `CudaImage` inherits of `Image`.
-- `flip.cxx` and `log.cxx` are two programs making use of the serial code, phtread code, OpenMP, and MPI.
+- `flip.cxx` and `log.cxx` are two programs making use of the serial code, phtread code, OpenMP, MPI, and CUDA.
     - Usage: flip -- Flip the input image horizontally or vertically
     ```bash
             --horizontally